2.2 Mechanism-Editor

 Why add a Mechanism-Editor?

-You use the Mechanism-Editor's workspace to add kinematic and machine elements that build kinematic-chains.
+To add kinematic and machine elements that build kinematic-chains.

-You add Function-Blocks to plan the motion of each kinematic-chain.
+To add Function-Blocks to plan the motion of each kinematic-chain.

-You may add mass and mass moment of inertia to Parts, so that you can analyze the forces in each Part.
+To analyze your mechanism You may add mass and mass moment of inertia to Parts, so that you can analyze the forces in each Part.

-Mechanism-Editor workspace
+The Mechanism-Editor workspace

 Mechanism-Editor- Example